Commercial Lease Amendments

 Expand or Decrease the Size of the Space Leased

 A tenant’s need for space can change over time as their business grows or struggles.
 Negotiating and signing a lease amendment can be a way to allow a business to expand to meet growing demand, or to scale back their operations and expenses, by reducing the amount of space they are renting (and the amount they are paying to rent that space).
+When the size of the leased space changes, the lease amendment should clearly specify the updated rent amounts to accurately reflect the new arrangement.

 Make Improvements or Modifications to the Space the Tenant Is Leasing and Occupying